icedage/PrimeMultiplicationTables/README.md

 Console Application written in .Net Core 3.1.
 The app propts user to enter a whole number.

-The goal is to generate a mupltiplication table of prime numbers.
+The goal is to generate a multiplication table of prime numbers.